soerenslarsen/baolab/README.md

 BAOlab does not have a sophisticated scripting language, but it does allow you to execute commands in a simple batch-mode.
 More info can be found in the help file, baolab.hlp.
 To read about syntax, scripts etc. type 'help syntax' at the BAOlab prompt.

 The code is pretty standard C code and should compile on most platforms.
 Over the years, I have successfully compiled and used BAOlab on Sun, Linux, SGI, HP, DEC alpha, Apple Powerbooks/Macbooks, and under Windows/Cygwin.
 However, I won't guarantee that any particular version of the code will compile or run on all of these platforms.
-I have noticed that things sometimes tend to break when compiled with newer versions of gcc.
+It seems that gcc is becoming ever less forgiving and things sometimes tend to break when compiled with newer versions.
 I try to fix this when I become aware of it.

 Beware of the '.blrc' file - this file contains commands to be executed at start-up time and should be located in your BAOlab-home directory.